lgoldstein/mina-sshd/README.md

 ```java
 sshd.setShellFactory(new ProcessShellFactory(new String[] { "/bin/sh", "-i", "-l" }));
 ```
-The is an out-of-the-box `InteractiveProcessShellFactory` that detects the O/S and spawns the relevant shell.
+There is an out-of-the-box `InteractiveProcessShellFactory` that detects the O/S and spawns the relevant shell.
 Note that the `ShellFactory` is not required.
 If none is configured, any request for an interactive shell will be denied to clients.

 * `CommandFactory` - The `CommandFactory` provides the ability to run a **single** direct command at a time instead of an interactive session (it also uses a **different** channel type than shells).
 It can be used **in addition** to the `ShellFactory`.